-One of the most important benefits taking an Omega 3 fish oil has over eating fish every day, is that it’s easy to take, suitable even for those who don’t like mackerel or sardines, plus choosing a good quality supplement means you won’t have to worry about how many toxins you may be consuming.
+One of the most important benefits an Omega 3 fish oil has over eating fish every day, is that it’s easy to take, suitable even for those who don’t like mackerel or sardines.
+Plus choosing a good quality supplement means you won’t have to worry about how many toxins you may be consuming.

 What’s the best supplement to take?

 Fish oil supplements vary tremendously in quality and strength and it’s important to read the label before you buy to make sure your Omega 3 fish oil is pure.

 The best Omega 3 fish oil supplement will have decent amounts of EPA and DHA.
-Don’t be fooled by any 1,000mg claims, as this is usually refers to the weight of the capsule.
+Don’t be fooled by any 1,000mg claims, as this usually refers to the weight of the capsule.
 The amounts of EPA and DHA can often be far lower, meaning you may have to take as many as eight capsules every day to reach anything like the recommended amount.

 Our clinical strength fish oil packs a real punch, with 3,500mg of Omega 3 (2,000mg of EPA, 1,000mg of DHA and 500mg of other Omega 3s) in every teaspoon, while a daily dose of four of our tiny capsules contain 1,460mg of Omega 3 (860mg of EPA and 440mg of DHA).